carolzhou/multiPhATE/README.md

 ## To clone from github

 Acquire git from https://git-scm.com/downloads.
-Naviate to your working (main execution "multiPhATE") directory, and clone multiPhATE from the command line.
+Navigate to your working (main execution "multiPhATE") directory, and clone multiPhATE from the command line.

 ```
 $ git init